boynextdoor-cze/Probability-Course-Project/README.md

 # SI140 (Probability and Statistics) Course Project

 School of Information Science and Technology offers this course in Fall 2021.
-This course does not teach purely mathematical knowledge about probability and statistics.
-The instructor, Prof. Ziyu Shao, also teaches some connections between probability and information science.
+The course is specially designed for information science, rather than pure mathmatical stuff.

 This project is about a classical problem in reinforcement learning, named Multi-armed Bandit.